 After your death, the assets you leave behind will pass to your children (and your grandchildren, great-grandchildren, and so on for successive generations) in a trust that is controlled by your child as the trustee of the trust.
 You get to decide when your child is mature enough to act as trustee.

 As the trustee of the trust, your child decides how what you’ve left is invested and what to do with the trust assets.
 And, your child will even be able to determine the amount of control versus the amount of asset protection he or she wants based on his or her specific circumstances.

 Is This Still Important If I Don’t Have Much Money?

 If you are only leaving your children a small amount of money, this is still incredibly valuable protection.
 Some might say it’s even more important because your family has less to lose to taxes, lawsuits, and divorce at each generation.
 And, the impact of such losses is much greater.

 Consider the $50,000 my dad left to me at his death.
 When I lost half of that in my divorce, there wasn’t much left.
 Had my dad left this inheritance to me protected, I’d still have the whole amount today.

-This article is a service of the Quraishi Law Firm, Personal Family Lawyer®.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
-That’s why we offer a Family Wealth Planning Session,™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.
-Call us at 972-292-7675 (Frisco, TX) or 870-275-4304 (Jonesboro, AR) or schedule online today!
+That’s why we offer an Initial Planning Session,™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
+You can begin by calling our office today to schedule an Initial Planning Session and mention this article to find out how to get this $250 session at no charge.
+Call us at 870-275-4304 or schedule online today!